priyansh210/ns3-marl-uav/README.md

-# DEFIANCE project: How to Simulate MARL Deployments in Realistic Network Scenarios
+# Simulate MARL Deployments in Realistic Network Scenarios for Fixed-Wing UAVs

-Our project mainly builds upon the `ns3` network simulator, `ns3-ai` for ML integration.
+Our project mainly builds upon the `ns3` network simulator, `ns3-ai` for ML integration and `ns3-defiance` project for multi-agent support.

-We provide a framework for ML and RL research using ns3.
+Read more about the ML and RL framework :
 You can find our [design documentation and user documentation here](https://DEFIANCE-project.github.io).

-For a practical example of how our framework is used, see [this Medium article](https://medium.com/@oliver.zimmermann/reinforcement-learning-in-ns3-part-1-698b9c30c0cd).
-The blog is divided into two parts and demonstrates building a balancing inverted pendulum in a network scenario using our framework.

 ## Setup the development environment